hasindu2008/f5c/_docs/f5c-gpu-perf.md

 *Note that the speed up for the overall speedup for the Dell server was limited by slow fast5 I/O compared to the processing capability of the Tesla V100.*

 Note : In all cases the programs were executed with maximum number of hardware threads supported by the CPU of the particular system.
 The small chr20 dataset (total ~150M bases with ~20K reads) was used.

+Acknowledgement : Thanks [@GPrathap](https://github.com/GPrathap) for running the experiments on the Acer laptop.